hackerb9/lsix/README.md

 file.
 Everything is nicely commented with the most common default variables at the top.

-## Old versions of xterm do not detect window size

-If you are using Xterm(328) or below, to have `lsix` automatically adjust how many tiles it shows based on your window size, you'll need to add the following to your .Xresources:

-    !
-Allow lsix to read the terminal window size (op #14) xterm*allowWindowOps      : False
-    xterm*disallowedWindowOps : 1,2,3,4,5,6,7,8,9,11,13,18,19,20,21,GetSelection,SetSelection,SetWinLines,SetXprop

-Xterm's configuration for this is rather recondite.
-In order to allow the operation checking the window size (#14), we have to tell xterm to not to allow window ops, but then we explicitly list the ops disallowed, and it just happens that that list does not include the number 14.
-(This is very silly.)

 ## Contact the author

 I welcome feedback.
 If you use lsix and like it or have suggestions